H\"older regularity of continuous solutions to balance laws and applications in the Heisenberg group: Introduction

 see \cite{BGJ,AGV} for the case of convex fluxes $f$ and \cite{Daf, Cheng, Mar}, for the case of general smooth fluxes.
 The final result is that a fractional regularity of entropy solutions can be obtained quantifying the non-linearity of the flux $f$.

-Motivated by some applications to the theory of rectifiable sets in the Heisenberg group in the present paper we take into account the presence of the source $g\in L^{\infty}$ in \eqref{cl2}, i.e.
+Motivated by some applications to the theory of rectifiable sets in the Heisenberg group, in this paper we consider the presence of the source $g\in L^{\infty}$ in \eqref{cl2}, i.e.

 We prove a regularity result for the continuous solutions of \eqref{eqn3} where $f\in C^\ell(\mathbb{R})$ is nonlinear of order $\ell\ge 2$ (see Definition~\ref{nonlinearFInterval}).
-More precisely, we first prove that every continuous solution to \eqref{eqn3} is indeed locally $1/\ell-$H\"older continuous and, even better,
+More precisely, we first demonstrate that every continuous solution to \eqref{eqn3} is automatically locally $1/\ell-$H\"older continuous and, even better,